-The threading design may be a little clunky and is certainly less tested, which is why it is disabled by default (use --parallel to use it).
-There are known deadlocks issues with high concurrency scenarios (e.g. with catchup enabled).
+The threading design, in particular, may be a little clunky and is certainly less tested, which is why it is disabled by default (use --parallel to use it).
 I had multiple design in minds: the current one (multiprocessing.Pool and pool.apply\async) vs aiohttp (on the asyncio branch) vs pool.map (on the threadpoolmap branch).
 The aiohttp design was very hard to diagnose and debug, which made me abandon the whole thing.
 After reading up on Curio and Trio, I'm tempted to give async/await a try again, but that would mean completely dropping 2.7 compatibility.
 The pool.map design is just badly adapted, as it would load all the feed's datastructure in memory before processing them.